Performer

 Since then, as a freelancer, Mary Ellen has written online content, informational resources, blogs, and promotional pieces for artists, organizations, and businesses, including the non-profit Magic Box Productions, the Union of Adjunct Faculty at Pace University (of which she was a founding member), and the award-winning federal contractor Performance Excellence Partners.

 Along the way, her forays into sketch comedy and stand-up provided an outlet for her observation and satire.
 Writing song lyrics was a natural extension, encouraged by her husband and creative partner Paul Guzzone.
+The couple’s collaborations are featured on Mary Ellen’s albums, Coney Island Mojo and Bus Stop, and in their musical, The Mountains Are Burning.

 “Twice in my life Paul challenged me to attempt a new form of self-expression.
 Both times it led to a life-changing artistic practice: first, songwriting; then, developing a full-length musical.”